hzeller/rpi-rgb-led-matrix/README.md

 Chaining, parallel chains and coordinate system
 ------------------------------------------------

-Displays also have an output port, that you can connect to the next display in a daisy-chain manner.
-There is a parameter in the demo program to give number of displays that are chained.
-You end up with a very wide display (chain * 32 pixels).
-Longer chains affect the refresh rate negatively, so if you want to stay above 100Hz with full color, don't chain more than 8 panels.
+Displays panels have an input connector, but also have an output port, that you can connect to the next display in a daisy-chain manner.
+There is the flag `-c` in the demo program to give number of displays that are chained.
+You end up with a very wide
+display (chain * 32 pixels).
+Longer chains affect the refresh rate negatively, so if you want to stay above 100Hz with full color, don't chain more than 12 panels.
-If you use a PWM depth of 1 bit, the chain can be much longer.
+If you use a PWM depth of 1 bit (`-p`), the chain can be much longer.

 The original Raspberry Pis with 26 GPIO pins just had enough connector pins to drive one chain of LED panels.
 Newer Raspberry Pis have 40 GPIO pins that